 Wear clothes that will help you stay cool and breezy.
 I wore denim shorts with a crop top shirt, and I was pretty comfortable.
 Bring a small day pack to put all your stuff in.
 I had a fanny pack (bum bag), and my sister wore a backpack that held most of our stuff.

 Also, don’t forget your ticket for the trip – you can print it out or show it digitally.
 I had a version of both.

 Tour schedule for our Everglades day trip from Miami

 The Everglades day trip uses a coach-style bus and has two pick-up locations only.
 The first one is in Soundscape Park/Lincoln Road which was located two minutes from our Airbnb (super convenient).
 Bayside Marketplace is the second pick-up location.
 So, there is one stop on Miami Beach (the island) and one in Miami City (mainland).

-Unlike the Miami Big Bus Hop-on/Hop-off tour, there is no hopping on and off this bus.
-They pick up tourists from each spot and then you head straight to the park.
+Unlike the Miami Big Bus Hop-on/Hop-off tour, you won’t be hopping on and off this bus.
+They pick up tourists at each spot and then you head straight to the park.

 Keep in mind there are only two departure times during the day (one in the morning and one in the afternoon) and you have to book in advance.
 There are tours going out every day.